 Easton Ridge Trail is a 5.8 mile moderately trafficked out and back trail located near Cle Elum, Washington that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 wonderful, difficult trail. as another reviewer said, straight up and down but BEAUTIFUL views. and fun little metal and wood lookout at the top.

 Lots of downed trees, and slow going on the river side due to washouts.
 Still a very fun trail.
 There was a big pile of fallen pine boughs very close to the main fork; we ended up going around to the right on the river side and accidentally missing the turnoff for the ridge.

 Sunday 6-15-2014: On this Father's Day we tried to avoid the rain and drove to Eastern Washington.
 We hiked Easton Ridge Trail near Easton, WA.
 The weather forecast was 30% chance of rain and it rained 30% of the time we were there.
 But it wasn't too bad.
 There were many blowdowns, but we could go over, under or around.
 The trail is soft, not rocky, muddy, nor rooty.
 Wildflowers were blooming.
 We had limited views from the ridge due to clouds, but it was fun for the whole family, and our dogs, Milo and Scout.

 It was a beautiful day for a hike.
 Lots of flowers and great views of Mt.
 Rainier.
 It is pretty much straight up the whole three miles though.
 And, of course, straight down. :) My legs were aching for days.